cbachhuber/opencv-wiki/Deep-Learning-in-OpenCV.md

  * Split
  * TanH

 The module includes some SSE, AVX, AVX2 and NEON acceleration for the performance-critical layers.
 There is also constantly-improved Halide backend.
 OpenCL (libdnn-based) backend is being developed and should be integrated after OpenCV 3.3 release.
-Here you may find the up-to-date benchmark results for the module: https://github.com/opencv/opencv/wiki/DNN-Efficiency
+Here you may find the up-to-date benchmarking results: [[DNN Efficiency|DNN-Efficiency]]

 The following networks have been tested and known to work: